Space Marine - Review

 The story doesn't bother to tell people about the Warhammer 40k universe if you aren't already familiar with it, so neither will I. All you need to know is that there's a planet that has a titan on it and it's being completely overrun by Orks.
 Thus, the command is given to send in mankind's greatest army: the space marines.

-You take control of Captain Titus, leader of a company of the Ultramarine chapter of space marines.
+You take control of Captain Titus, leader of a company of the Ultramarine chapter of Space Marines.
 The game begins with Titus and his two comrades in arms aboard one of their armed transport ships.
-In the opening cut-scene and leap out with only a jetpack to cushion their fall, directly into harms way, to quickly take on the Ork menace and set the stage for the rest of the game.
+In the opening cut-scene and leap out with only a jetpack to cushion their fall, directly into harm’s way, to quickly take on the Ork menace and set the stage for the rest of the game.
 It takes no time at all for Titus and his crew to do some seemingly impossible stunts to elevate them as badass killing machines.
-Eventually the Ultramarines encounter the human resistance on the planet and are told of a resource on the planet other than the titan that, if the Orks were to find it, could destroy the whole planet.
+Eventually, the Ultramarines encounter the human resistance on the planet and are told of a resource on the planet other than the Titan that, if the Orks were to find it, could destroy the whole planet.
 It's up to our heroes to find this resource and safeguard it against the Ork threat.

 1-2-2016-4-01-54-PM-1038x576.jpg

 There's really not much going on here in terms of story and, in all honesty, it's probably better for the experience if you just ignore it.
-Everything that occurs within the game, from the titan, to the types of enemies you face, to how the game ends seems rather eventful and should be a big deal in terms of the Warhammer 40,000 universe.
+Everything that occurs within the game, from the Titan to the types of enemies you face, to how the game ends seems rather eventful and should be a big deal in terms of the Warhammer 40,000 universe.
 Yet, Space Marine does a poor job with these big set-pieces and undermines the impact of these moments and the story overall.
 I'm not sure if it was the music or the cinematography within the game, but when something "cool" was happening, it didn't feel that way.
 An easy example is the opening cut-scene where they're dropping out of the sky onto Ork warships: These guys are flying through the air at intense speeds with ships exploding all around them, and Titus manages to not only safely land on a warship, but take it down by himself and force it to crash-land.
 Yet it felt flat and kind of uninterested in how it was presented.
 By the standards of the universe's mythos, this whole game should be an exciting and exhilarating ride through the adventures of the greatest heroes of the galaxy.
 Instead, the story feels like little more than just justification for moving the player forward from one battle to another.

 It's not that the developers at Relic didn't put effort into their story.
 Their characters behave in ways that are consistent (for the most part) with what you expect of that universe.
 At times, the writing still ends up being way too cliché for its own good, but they still had a standout character here and there to make up for it.
 Nonetheless, I just found that focusing on the story would only take away from the fun of the game.
 My advice to anyone playing this is to only pay attention when the Ork warboss is talking.
 Otherwise, just ignore the story and pay attention to the real star of the show: the gameplay!